Spanish Motorcycles

 Industrias Reyac-Ocariz, Calle División Azul, Tolosa, provincia de Gipúzcoa.
 (Ziraco is Ocariz spelled backwards, a semordnilap)

-The engines were sold to other manufacturers including Miner, also based in Tolosa.
+Built by their partner company SER, the engines were sold to other manufacturers including Miner, also based in Tolosa.

 Sources: diariovasco.com, et al